moan0s/ILMO2/README.md

 # Using the software

 This software is Open-Source, so you are invited to use it for free.
+We have a[great documentation that gets you started](https://ilmo2.readthedocs.io/en/latest/).
 But perhaps you need some help to adjust the software to your library or want some new features?
 Feel free to contact me!

 # Development